whatyouhide/whatyouhide.github.io/content/posts/2024-12-31-tech-i-use-2024/index.md

 Headphones are still the same as they've been for the past few years.
 AirPods Max (in black) at the desk, and AirPods Pro 2 or whatever version for going around.
 AirPods Pro are my favorite piece of tech ever, I carry them everywhere.

-## Non-tech Hardware

-I spent a stupid amount of money on a pair of [Danner Mountain Light](https://global.danner.com/mountain-light-cascade-clovis.html) boots.
-Favorite piece of clothing bought this year.

 ## Software

 I have a particular type of love for software and apps and whatnot.
 This list would change all the time, but here's my end-of-2024 snapshot, in no particular order.